python-discord/bot/tests/README.md

 # Testing our Bot

 Our bot is one of the most important tools we have to help us run our community.
-To make sure that tool doesn't break, we decided to start testing it using unit tests.
+To make sure that tool doesn't break, we've decided to start writing unit tests for it.
 It is our goal to provide it with 100% test coverage in the future.
 This guide will help you get started with writing the tests needed to achieve that.

 _**Note:** This is a practical guide to getting started with writing tests for our bot, not a general introduction to writing unit tests in Python.
-If you're looking for a more general introduction, you may like Corey Schafer's [Python Tutorial: Unit Testing Your Code with the unittest Module](https://www.youtube.com/watch?v=6tNS--WetLI) or Ned Batchelder's PyCon talk [Getting Started Testing](https://www.youtube.com/watch?v=FxSsnHeWQBY).
+If you're looking for a more general introduction, you may like Corey Schafer's [Python Tutorial: Unit Testing Your Code with the unittest Module](https://www.youtube.com/watch?v=6tNS--WetLI) or Ned Batchelder's PyCon talk [Getting Started Testing](https://www.youtube.com/watch?v=FxSsnHeWQBY)._

 ## Tools